AllenYolk/dendritic-spiking-neuron/README.md

     * encapsulated jit operations: `functional.py`:
     * stochastic spiking autograd functions: `stochastic_firing.py`

-The basic assumption is: **all the dendritic neurons in the same layer share exactly the same morphology**.
+The basic assumption is: **all the dendritic neurons in the same layer share exactly the same morphology**!